 Distance: 200 yards

 Position: Sitting

 No of shots: 10 to count

 Targets: 2x Fig 11

 Scoring: 5 and 4

+Timing: 1 exposure of 40 seconds

+HPS: 50
-- 1. Firers will adopt the standing alert position, rifles loaded, made ready with safety catches applied. - 2.
-On appearance of the targets, firers will adopt the sitting position, release safety catches and open fire. - 3.
-No more than 5 hits will count on each target. - 4.
-Scores will be communicated to the firing point and spotting discs shown for 30 seconds.

-Ties will be counted out in the order Stage 2 then Stage 1.
-If still a tie places will be decided by a tie shot as determined by the MD.
+- 1. Firers will adopt the standing alert position, rifles loaded, made ready with safety catches applied - 2.
+On appearance of the targets, firers will adopt the sitting position, release safety catches and open fire - 3.
+No more than 5 hits will count on each target - 4.
+Scores will be communicated to the firing point and spotting discs shown for 30 seconds - Ties: A tie will be counted out in the order Stage 2 then Stage 1.
+If still a tie places will be decided by a tie shot as determined by the MD

-C3.3 The 300 Yards Match
+The 300 Yards Match